 This reservoir consistently provides some of the best summer reservoir rainbow trout fishing in the area.
 The rainbows typically range in size from 10 to 16-inches.
 Trout fishing is currently good.
 The low water boat launch is functional.

 -Photo by Bob Swingle-

 POISON CREEK RESERVOIR: hatchery rainbow trout

-Trout fishing has been slow, but should improve as water temperatures cool.
-The limit is 2 per day, please respect the fishing regulations for the reservoir.
+Recent reports indicate that fishing is slow but that some 16-inch fish have been caught.
+The limit is 2 per day; please respect the fishing regulations for the reservoir.